-Students who were previously admitted to a graduate degree program but who did not complete that degree and who have not been continuously registered at CU-Boulder must meet the following requirements before being readmitted:
+Students who were previously admitted to a graduate degree program but who did not complete that degree and who have not been continuously registered at CU Boulder must meet the following requirements before being readmitted:

-- clarify their status with the department to determine their eligibility to return and pursue the same degree - submit an application to the department for departmental approval before enrollment levels are met or deadlines passed for the term in which they expect to return to CU-Boulder
+- clarify their status with the department to determine their eligibility to return and pursue the same degree - submit a readmission application to the department for departmental approval before enrollment levels are met or deadlines passed for the term in which they expect to return to CU Boulder

-Former students who wish to change from one major to another must complete the appropriate application forms at the time they apply for readmission.
+Former students who wish to change from one major to another must apply to the intended department.

-A student admitted to the Graduate School for the master's program must reapply for admission to the doctoral program.
+A student admitted to the Graduate School for the master's program must have departmental approval to be admitted or advanced to the doctoral program.

 A regular degree student who is suspended or dismissed for failure to maintain a 3.0 grade point average is eligible to apply for readmission after one year.
+The student must submit an academic plan for raising the grade point average to 3.0.
 Approval or rejection of this application rests jointly with the student's major department and the Dean of the Graduate School.
-The final decision will be made by the Dean based on the recommendation of the department.